RemoteTechnologiesGroup/RemoteTech/tutorials/reentry.md

 Following this tutorial does not *require* any mods other than RemoteTech, but the instructions assume you are using Deadly Reentry.
 Most of the precautions described here are unneccessary in the stock game.

 Some mods will make the instructions in this tutorial easier to follow.
-Kerbal Engineer and MechJeb will let you see the time to periapsis from the flight screen, not just the map view, making it easier to schedule actions in the flight computer.
+Vessel Orbital Information Display, Kerbal Engineer Redux, and MechJeb will let you see the time to periapsis from the flight screen, not just the map view, making it easier to schedule actions in the flight computer.
 RealChutes and Smart Parts will let you replace timing-based triggers with altitude-based ones, taking a lot of the guesswork out of the re-entry sequence.

 ##Satellite Design